-Why Foreclosure Laws Differ by State
+Why Foreclosure Laws Vary by State

 Laws governing real estate are almost under the jurisdiction of states only implying that a uniform process of foreclosure does not exist in the country.
 States have different requirements, some of them demand that the lender has to pass through the court system but there are also states, which do not involve court in the foreclosure process.
 Even the timelines, notice requirements and protections of homeowners vary depending on the location.